 The idea

 Here is the before and after: Without Cowork, you brief Claude in 200 words at the top of every chat about your role, your clients, the voice you want, what to avoid.
 With this setup, those 200 words live in a file Claude reads automatically before it sees your first message.
-You stop briefing.
-Your first prompt is the actual task.
-The first reply lands closer to what you wanted because Claude already knows who you are.
+You stop briefing, your first prompt is the actual task, and the first reply lands closer to what you wanted because Claude already knows who you are.

-Now try it: install the desktop app, create the three folders by the exact names below, then run the about-me interview prompt.
-Claude asks the questions, you answer using its built-in AskUserQuestion picker.
+Install the app, create the three folders by the exact names above, then run the about-me interview prompt below.
+Claude asks the questions; you answer by tapping its built-in picker.
 Twenty minutes of answers compiles into one file you reuse forever.

 Set the folder once; every Cowork session opens with full context.